Twelve-string guitar: Electric 12-string guitars

 Electric 12-strings became a staple in pop and rock music in the 1960s.
-Early use of the instrument was pioneered by the guitarists of The Wrecking Crew; in 1963, Carol Kaye used a converted Guild six-string on The Crystals' hit "Then He Kissed Me," and on Jackie DeShannon's song "When You Walk in the Room," Glen Campbell played a well-known guitar figure, composed by DeShannon, on an electric 12-string.
+Early use of the instrument was pioneered by the studio session guitarists of the Wrecking Crew; in 1963, Carol Kaye used a converted Guild six-string on the Crystals' hit "Then He Kissed Me", and on Jackie DeShannon's song "When You Walk in the Room".
+Glen Campbell played a well-known guitar figure, composed by DeShannon, on an electric 12-string.

 One of the first mass-produced electric 12-strings was the Bellzouki.
-Introduced by Danelectro in 1961, from a design by session guitarist Vinnie Bell, it was initially considered a cross between an electric guitar and a bouzouki rather than an electric version of the traditional 12-string guitar.
+Introduced by Danelectro in 1961 from a design by session guitarist Vinnie Bell, it was initially considered a cross between an electric guitar and a bouzouki rather than an electric version of the traditional 12-string guitar.
 In the UK in 1963, JMI briefly produced the Vox Bouzouki, later produced in Italy as The Vox Tempest XII, which was used by Vic Flick on the Peter and Gordon hit single "A World Without Love" in 1964.
-In late 1963, Burns developed the Double Six, supplying a prototype to Hank Marvin of The Shadows, who used it on a number of songs for the soundtrack of the 1964 Cliff Richard movie Wonderful Life; the Double Six was also used on The Searchers' cover version of De Shannon's "When You Walk in the Room."
+In late 1963, Burns developed the Double Six, supplying a prototype to Hank Marvin of the Shadows, who used it on a number of songs for the soundtrack of the 1964 Cliff Richard movie Wonderful Life; the Double Six was also used on the Searchers' cover version of De Shannon's "When You Walk in the Room."